Swayan786/IBM-Data-Science-Professional-Certification-Course/README.md

 Which topic did you choose to apply the data science methodology to?

-ANS: I choose credit cards in a scenario where we should use information of credit cards companies in order to identify business opportunities
+ANS: I choose credit cards in a scenario where we should use information of credit card companies in order to identify business opportunities

 Next, you will play the role of the client and the data scientist.